 Everything is ready for the new edition of the Spino Fiorito fair.
-The event dedicated to the food and wine starts tomorrow 22 April until the 25 April, Liberation Day of Italy, at the suggestive setting of the Malaspina Castle of Massa, in northern Tuscany.
+The event dedicated to the food and wine starts the 27 April until the 1st May 2018, International Worker’s Day, at the suggestive setting of the Malaspina Castle of Massa, in northern Tuscany.

 The fair of Spino Fiorito was born in 2000 with the aim of giving value to the small producers of this area and of all Italy.
 Support these little firms is the only way to keep the traditions, the history, the culture, and the local identities still alive.

 The event takes place in one of my favorite place of northern Tuscany: inside the walls of the Malaspina Castle.
 It is located up on a hill that dominates the city of Massa and the coastal flat land.
 The view from the roof of the castle is breathtaking, I could spend an entire day up there, walking backward and forwards, sitting on the wall and staring at the beautiful surrounding.
 You can admire a 360° view of the mountains, the Mediterranean Sea, the horizon, the rocky cliffs of the Gulf of Poets in Liguria and even the islands on a clear day.

 The Spino Fiorito starts on Friday with the historical parade from the main square of the city Piazza Aranci to the castle, parading across the narrow uphill paths.
 Then, after the traditional toast made by the Tecchiaroli (workers of the marble quarries) hung along the walls, the opening of the stands will bring the castle back to life.